-WA 5.1 Energy studied standardised methodology for estimation of energy consumption by simulation and measurement enabling the standardised specification of energy efficient railway systems and generic energy labelling for rolling stock.
-Alternative fuelling solutions for regional railways such as hydrogen, e-fuels, battery fuelling are part of the overall investigation need.
-New environmental aspect, circular economy, recyclability must be taken into account, in these new solutions, from design stage to final demonstrations.
-Sub-urban catenary trains with on board ESS (Energy Storage System) are also needed to increase the transport service robustness in large urban areas, specifically the mass transit system where a single power supply weakness or even failure has today an unacceptable impact on trains punctuality: energy autonomy is needed for the comfort &amp; safety of passengers or for traction to a nearby station.
+- new remunerative energy services (peak power shaving, load shedding capacity).
+Alternative fuelling solutions for regional railways such as hydrogen, e-fuels, battery fuelling are part of the overall investigation need. - New environmental aspect, circular economy, recyclability must be taken into account, in these new solutions, from design stage to final demonstrations. - Sub-urban catenary trains with on board ESS (Energy Storage System) are also needed to increase the transport service robustness in large urban areas, specifically the mass transit system where a single power supply weakness or even failure has today an unacceptable impact on trains punctuality: energy autonomy is needed for the comfort & safety of passengers or for traction to a nearby station.
 A powerful ESS on board is likely also to avoid the use of mechanical braking (energy losses, particulate matter emissions, maintenance costs).
-It is also a cost-efficient solution when place is missing in cities to strengthen substations to feed more trains.
-Moreover it allows infrastructure power peak shaving reducing the energy bill.
+It is also a cost-efficient solution when place is missing in cities to strengthen substations to feed trains.
+Moreover allows more it infrastructure power peak shaving reducing the energy bill.